-Currently, in the world there have appeared a lot of information technology software related to simulating engines in general and hydrodynamic processes in particular such as KIVA software: Calculation and simulation of thermodynamic processes of engine); PROMO software (from Germany): Calculate thermodynamics of the engine's working process based on CFD (computational Fluid Dynamics) computational fluid dynamics theory; BOOST, FIRE, HYDSIM, EXCITE, GLIDE, TYCON, BRICKS software from AVL (Republic of Austria): This is a very powerful toolkit in calculating and simulating kinematic, dynamic and thermodynamic processes, hydrodynamics, etc of structures and systems in internal combustion engines; AUTOMATION STUDIO software: Calculate and simulate hydraulic and pneumatic systems; FluidSIM 5.0 software from Festo: Calculate and simulate hydraulic and pneumatic systems; Fluent Software: Software capable of modeling cylinder engines, ballistics, turbomachinery and equipment, and multiphase systems; etc. These software can be used for in-depth research on engine work cycles, capable of designing models, testing theoretical models, etc. In Vietnam, these software have just been put into use. used in recent years so is currently in the research stage.
-In addition to those specialized software, there are also some very commonly used software such as MATLAB SIMULINK software.
-The software can handle most mathematical operations simply based on the available command set, moreover, it is capable of simulating systems in mechanics as well as electronics.
+Currently, in the world, there appears a lot of information technology software related to simulating engines in general and hydrodynamic processes, in particular, such as KIVA software is used to calculate and simulate the thermodynamic process of the engine); PROMO software (German) is used to calculate the thermodynamics of the engine's working process based on CFD (computational Fluid Dynamics) computational fluid dynamics theory; The software BOOST, FIRE, HYDSIM, EXCITE, GLIDE, TYCON, BRICKS from AVL (Austria) are very powerful toolkits in calculating and simulating kinetic, dynamic, thermodynamic processes, hydrodynamics, etc. of structures and systems in internal combustion engines; AUTOMATION STUDIO software is used to estimate and simulate hydraulic and pneumatic systems; Festo's FluidSIM 5.0 software is used to calculate and simulate hydraulic and pneumatic systems; Fluent software is software capable of modeling cylinder engines, ballistics, turbine engines and equipment, and multiphase systems; etc. This software can be used for in-depth research on engine work cycles and can design models, test theoretical models, etc. In Vietnam, this software has just been used in recent years, so it is currently in the research stage.
+In addition to those specialised software, there are some very commonly used software such as MATLAB SIMULINK software.
+The software can handle most mathematical operations based on the available command set; moreover, it can simulate systems in mechanics and electronics.

-In short, each software has its own advantages in a certain area.
-In particular, Hydsim software is a software in the AVL Workspace software suite of the Republic of Austria, which is an in-depth software for calculating and simulating the fuel supply process of Diesel engines.
-In addition, Hydsim software is also good for calculating and simulating the fuel supply process for gasoline engines and engines using other alternative fuels such as alcohol, biogas, LPG, etc. The software has been widely applied in developed countries, as well as in modern automobile companies such as: Audi, Fiat,etc. In Vietnam the software has been used by a number of officials, lecturers, students and research and application students.
+In short, each software has its advantages in a specific area.
+In particular, Hydsim software is software in the AVL Workspace software suite of the Republic of Austria, an in-depth software for calculating and simulating the fuel supply process of Diesel engines.
+In addition, Hydsim software is also suitable for calculating and simulating the fuel supply process for gasoline engines and engines using other alternative fuels such as alcohol, biogas, LPG, etc. The software has been widely applied in developed countries and modern automobile companies such as Audi, Fiat, etc. Several officials, lecturers, students, and research and application students use the software in Vietnam.

-Therefore, the authors applied Hydsim software to simulate the fuel supply process of the Kubota D1703-M-DI Diesel engine based on simulation conditions with rated load, average load and no load and with change in the value of structural parameters.
-Based on the simulation results obtained, the authors will analyze and evaluate the simulation results and draw relevant conclusions about the influence of structural parameters on the quality of fuel injection on the Kubota Diesel engine D1703-M-DI.
-From there, suggestions for improvements in terms of more appropriate structural parameters are proposed,4 which is important in reducing fuel consumption, noise, and pollutant content. contamination in engine exhaust gas.2
+Therefore, the authors applied Hydsim software to simulate the fuel supply process of the Kubota D1703-M-DI Diesel engine based on simulation conditions with rated load, average load, and no load and with a change in the value of structural parameters.^{2,3} Based on the simulation results obtained, the authors will analyze and evaluate the simulation results and draw relevant conclusions about the influence of structural parameters on the quality of fuel injection on the Kubota Diesel engine D1703-M-DI.
+From there, proposals for improvements in more appropriate structural parameters are made.
+This is important in reducing fuel consumption, noise, and the content of pollutants in engine exhaust gases.^{1,4}

-2. ANALYSIS OF STRUCTURAL CHARACTERISTICS AND BUILDING A SIMULATION MODEL OF FUEL SUPPLY SYSTEM OF KUBOTA DIESEL ENGINE D1703-M-DI
+2. ANALYSIS OF STRUCTURAL CHARACTERISTICS AND CONSTRUCTION OF A SIMULATION MODEL OF THE FUEL SUPPLY SYSTEM OF KUBOTA DIESEL ENGINE D1703-M-DI